 Dallas pollen forecast — Oak Cliff neighborhood

-Today (11 July) pollen in Oak Cliff, Dallas is none Tomorrow (12 July 2026) levels are similar.
+Today (22 August) pollen in Oak Cliff, Dallas is low; ragweed is low.
+Tomorrow (23 August 2026) levels are similar - ragweed increasing, grass at low levels.
+Over the following five days grass and ragweed will decrease.
 Forecasts are calculated by Airmine using satellites to map local vegetation and determine pollen season onset.

 Developed with support from the European Space Agency (ESA)’s Business Applications and Space Solutions (BASS) team